 The United Way ALICE report determines a cost-of-living expense for many counties in Wisconsin.
-For 2018, the ALICE cost of living for a single person, and a family of four is as detailed below in Table 11:
+The increasing cost of living has outpaced wages for many years.
+For 2021, the ALICE cost of living for a single person, and a family of four is as detailed below in Table 11a: